Robert D. Gruss: Early life

-Robert Gruss was born in Texarkana, Arkansas on June 25, 1955.
+Gruss was born in Texarkana, Arkansas on June 25, 1955.
 He attended Madison Area Technical College in Madison, Wisconsin, earning an associate degree.
 Gruss then received his commercial pilot license from the Spartan School of Aeronautics in Tulsa, Oklahoma.
 He worked as a flight instructor and commercial airline pilot from 1980 to 1989.
+He is a member of the National Association of Priest Pilots.

 After deciding to enter the priesthood, Gruss enrolled at St. Ambrose University in Davenport, Iowa, where he earned a Bachelor of Theology degree in 1990.
-He traveled to Rome to attend the Pontifical University of Saint Thomas Aquinas, where he earned a Bachelor of Sacred Theology degree in 1993 and a Master in Spiritual Theology degree in 1994.
+He traveled to Rome to attend the Pontifical University of Saint Thomas Aquinas, where he earned a Bachelor of Sacred Theology degree in 1993 and a Master's in Spiritual Theology degree in 1994.

 Priesthood

 After returning to Iowa, Gruss was ordained a priest for the Diocese of Davenport by Bishop William Franklin at Sacred Heart Cathedral in Davenport on July 2, 1994.

 After his 1994 ordination, the diocese assigned Gruss as parochial vicar of St. Paul the Apostle Parish in Davenport, Iowa.
 He served the same role for three parishes in central Iowa from 1997 to 1998;